gurbuxanink/Python-Companion-to-ISLR/python_ISLR.md

 Figure [fig:linearRegFig14](fig:linearRegFig14) illustrates the concept of collinearity.

-![Scatterplots of the observations from the `Credit` data set.
+![Scatter plots of the observations from the `Credit` data set.
 Left: A plot of `age` versus `limit`.
 These two variables not collinear.
 Right:
 A plot of `rating` versus `limit`.
 There is high collinearity.](figures/fig3_14.png "linearRegFig14")